simioni/nest-pret/README.md

 To use this decorator, you must pass in as its first argument the class that represents the type of the object(s) that will be returned from the route (for example, a Model or a DTO).

+> Your route handler must return an instance of a concrete class, or an array of them.
+Plain JS objcts will not work!
+[See why](#HandlersMustReturnClassInstances)

 ``` ts
 import { UserDto } from './dto/user.dto';